-History tells us there have been multiple nuances of catastrophes like Earthquakes, World Wars, Famine, Hurricanes, deadly diseases that spread like wildfire and even pandemics.
+History tells us there have been multiple nuances of catastrophes like Earthquakes, World Wars, Famine, Hurricanes, deadly diseases that spread like wildfire, and even pandemics.
 But today, COVID-19 is our global calamity!
 It has not only shattered our economic and social order but everything familiar about our living in the 21st century.
 The very essence of living and routine has fallen apart and the marvels of scientific advancements have come on the verge of breaking point.
-And when a global disaster hits lives unexpectedly so hard wherein people are losing their loved ones, their jobs its only natural to feel this profound feeling of uncertainty (Hao, 2020).
+And when a global disaster hits lives unexpectedly hard wherein people lose their loved ones, and their jobs its only natural to feel this profound feeling of uncertainty (Hao, 2020).

-The pandemic has increased uncertainty and the realisation of being unprepared hits all of us- psychologically, financially and infrastructurally.
+The pandemic has increased uncertainty and the realization of being unprepared hits all of us- psychologically, financially, and infrastructurally.
 So how do we balance the fear in our minds and bring the hope of certainty back in our minds?
-Following are the few simple principles that can help you sail through the uncertainty:
+Following are a few simple principles that can help you sail through the uncertainty:

-- Exercise well – This may seem like the most repeated advice but is very crucial for wellbeing.
+This may seem like the most repeated advice but is very crucial for well-being.
 Physical activity helps to flush the system of hormones released during the stress response to uncertainty.
-Exercise also results in the release of endorphins, a neurotransmitter which has many beneficial properties.
+Exercise also results in the release of endorphins, a neurotransmitter that has many beneficial properties.

-- Live in the present and make the most of it – Regardless of the situation, COVID-19 is a game-changer for each one of us.
+Regardless of the situation, COVID-19 is a game-changer for each one of us.
 So start with focussing on what you are grateful for rather than letting your mind drift to the unknown future and letting uncertainty in.
-Whenever you notice your mind dwelling on to uncertain questions ask yourself questions that bring you back to the present.
+Whenever you notice your mind dwelling on uncertain questions ask yourself questions that bring you back to the present.
 For example, what can I do today to keep my loved ones and me safe and healthy?

-- Draw lessons from your past battles – Remind yourself that you have survived innumerable uncertainty battles and you would get through this as well.
-Each one of us has passed through disappointment, loss and failure and yet we survived, adapted with the changing times.
+Remind yourself that you have survived innumerable uncertainty battles and you would get through this as well.
+Each one of us has passed through disappointment, loss, and failure and yet we survived and adapted to the changing times.
 As a society, we will win over COVID-19 and as learned individuals, we will come out of this global catastrophe.

-- Understand the reasons behind your uncertainty – By becoming more specific about your uncertainty, you will be able to improve your capacity to face it and tolerate it.
-Rather than just living with the uncertain thoughts in your mind, write down your specific worries on a paper.
+By becoming more specific about your uncertainty, you will be able to improve your capacity to face it and tolerate it.
+Rather than just living with the uncertain thoughts in your mind, write down your specific worries on paper.
 The vicious cycle of uncertain thoughts would definitely come to an end.

 Hao, K., 2020.
 Technology Review.
 [Online]